My Letter To All Of You

 The Start of My Journey

-I still remember it was 2 years ago, in Oct 2008, when I left my ex-company to pursue my passion to help others grow.
+I still remember it was two years ago, in October 2008, when I left my ex-company to pursue my passion to help others grow.
 At that time, I had no idea what was going to happen.
 I had no idea what were the obstacles up next, what I was going to do, my specific plans, nor how things were going to turn out.
 In front of me was a huge, misty fog and I didn’t know what was before me.

 Was there uncertainty?
 Yes there was, lots of it.
 There was uncertainty of what was going to happen.
 There was uncertainty of how long it was going to take for things to take off.
 There was uncertainty of what it would take to succeed in this new path.